Climbing Skin technology

 Balanced Cohesion

-Our skins stick well to your skis without leaving a residue, even in warmer temperatures.
+Our skins stick well to your bases without leaving a residue, even in warmer temperatures.